 This puts such organizations in a tricky situation when it comes time for system upgrades.
 They know the Cloud isn’t ready for them yet, but everyone agrees the Cloud is where UC’s future is.
 The question is: do they install the on-premises solution they need now, at the risk of having to throw it away later?

 Being able to communicate with other communications systems seems obvious, but because of the “walled garden” approach most hardware producers utilize, it can be remarkably rare in today’s UC environment.

 A third-party UC solutions suite that doesn’t lock offices into specific hardware vendors can save organizations tremendous amounts of money and hassle in the future, especially if that suite has a healthy development & update program that ensures the latest software is available.
 If your UC system doesn’t care what brand your phones are, that means you can replace those phones at any time without losing essential features like Unified Messaging.
 If your UC system will work with on-premises PBXs, but just as happily connect to Cloud services, it’s one less thing to replace as the landscape shifts.

 A truly interoperable solution means organizations maintain the freedom to make the best decisions for their budgets and operational needs, without worrying about expensive collateral damage to interdependent systems.

-Whether you’re running on-premises, Cloud, or hybrid communications systems, XM Connect will add powerful Unified Communications features to your existing infrastructure, such as Unified Messaging, speech-enabled automated attendant, IVR, and more.
+Whether you’re running on-premises, Cloud, or hybrid communications systems, CX-E will add powerful Unified Communications features to your existing infrastructure, such as Unified Messaging, speech-enabled automated attendant, IVR, and more.
 It works around emerging concerns, such as Microsoft’s changes to Exchange Unified Messaging, and can interconnect up to ten vendors’ PBXs within a single system.

 Reach out to our team to learn more about what this solution can do for you, how it can grow with your needs, and how it protects your options to keep your organization nimble into the future.